Best Apps for Learning Mandarin Chinese

 Price: Free, option to pay for more features

-On this language exchange platform, you’ll be connected with fellow learners whose target language is your mother tongue, allowing you to learn from one another.
-Tandem is essentially a social networking app for language learners.
+On this language exchange platform, you’ll connect with learners whose target language is your mother tongue, allowing you to learn from one another.

-For a full review of Tandem, click here.
+For a full review of Tandem, click here:

 Website | iOS | Android